-Step 1: Review the SSRP Project Descriptions (see bottom of page) to determine which projects you are most interested in.
+Step 1: Review the SSRP Project Descriptions (see bottom of page – SSRP Project List) to determine which projects you are most interested in.

 - Current curriculum vitae highlighting your education, awards/honours, skills, and science-related experience.

 - A downloaded unofficial version of your current university transcripts (UBC students through the Student Services Centre, Grades Summary Screen).
 Transcripts must include your name and average grades summary for all courses.

 - Student applications are sent to project supervisor(s) for review.

-- If the student is eligible to apply for the IU-SSRP and EOU-SSRP funding programs, a project supervisor(s)/student pair must then complete and submit the Application for Indigenous Undergraduate-SSRP or Enhanced Opportunities Undergraduate-SSRP Funding Form and submit via email to Litsa Blanis at firstname.lastname@example.org by March 17, 2023, 4:00 p.m. (competition is now closed).
+If the student is eligible to apply for the IU-SSRP and EOU-SSRP funding programs, a project supervisor(s)/student pair must then complete and submit the Application for Indigenous Undergraduate-SSRP or Enhanced Opportunities Undergraduate-SSRP Funding Form and submit via email to Litsa Blanis at firstname.lastname@example.org by March 17, 2023, 4:00 p.m.
+PST.
 Only one project supervisor(s)-student pair funding application will be accepted per program.

 Please note the date of the Project List and check back periodically to ensure you have the most current version, as additional projects may be added prior to the application deadline.

-If you are an undergraduate student enrolled in a bachelor's degree program with an interest in working on research and development projects at a University, you may be eligible to apply for an Undergraduate Student Research Award (USRA).
+Are you an undergraduate student enrolled in a bachelor's degree program with an interest in working on research and development projects at a University?
+If you answered yes, you may be eligible to apply for an Undergraduate Student Research Award (USRA).
 Through these awards, the Natural Sciences and Engineering Research Council of Canada (NSERC) subsidizes eligible faculty members to hire students to work on their research projects.
-Through these awards, eligible faculty members can receive a wage subsidy of $6,000 to hire an eligible student to work on research-related jobs and projects.
-These awards can be held in the summer (May – Aug 2021).
+These awards can be held in the summer term (May 1 – August 31).